Papers should be submitted directly to the online Editorial Office at the Acta Biomedica website: www.actabiomedica.it.

 ActaBiomed permits only one corresponding author per manuscript submission.
 This Author is solely responsible for all correspondence with the ActaBiomed and will receive all emails regarding forms, authorship issues, manuscript files, etc.

 Research involving human subjects, human material, or human data, must have been performed in accordance with the Declaration of Helsinki and must have been approved by an Ethics Committee, sometimes referred to as an Institutional Review Board (IRB).
-A statement detailing this, including the name of the Ethics Committee, the reference number and date of approval.
+A statement detailing this, including the name of the Ethics Committee, the reference number, date and duration of approval must be added to the manuscript.
 If a retrospective (“non-interventional”) study has been granted an exemption from requiring ethics approval, this should also be detailed in the manuscript.
+The final decision on whether to proceed to peer review in such cases is at the Editor’s discretion.

 To be considered for publication the manuscripts submitted to ActaBiomed must meet an English style standards.
-For researchers for whom English is not the primary language, a revision by an English-proficient will be considered for the accepted papers, without additional costs.
-If an extensive revision of English style is needed, the Authors are requested to provide, with the resubmission of manuscript, to add an official certificate issued by the qualified Language Editing Service.
+For researchers for whom English is not the primary language, a revision by an English mother tongue is recommended before manuscript submission.
+His/her name should be reported in the acknowledgements.
+If he/she is not available, the Authors are requested to add an official certificate issued by the qualified Language Editing Service.
 As an alternative, ActaBiomed may offers a Language Editing Service that can assist the authors of manuscript.
-The cost of language editing depends on the lenght and characteristics of manuscript.
-For additional information please contact valeriaceci@mattiolihealth.com.
+The cost of language editing depends on the length and characteristics of manuscript.
+For additional information please contact [email protected].

 Author Contributions Statement

-Contributions will be published with the final article, and they should accurately reflect contributions to the work.
-The corresponding author is responsible for completing this information at full submission, and we expect that all authors will have reviewed, discussed, and agreed to their individual contributions ahead of this time.
+The corresponding author is responsible for completing this information at manuscript submission, and we expect that all authors will have reviewed, discussed, and agreed with the final version of the manuscript.

 Manuscript categories and requirements for submission